Pre-pubertal vaginal bleeding

 If the doctor suspects a hemangioma, cyst, polyp, or tumor is causing the bleeding, he or she may order an ultrasound of your daughter’s pelvis and abdomen.

-What are the causes of Pre-Pubertal Vaginal Bleeding?
+What are the causes of pre-pubertal vaginal bleeding?

 After these first few weeks, vaginal bleeding in young girls can have a variety of causes, including:

-How is Pre-Pubertal Vaginal Bleeding treated?
+How is pre-pubertal vaginal bleeding treated?

 It is important to have your daughter checked out by a pediatric gynecologist.

-• For normal newborn bleeding, no treatment is necessary.
+• NewbornsFor normal newborn bleeding, no treatment is necessary.

-• For bleeding related to trauma, your daughter will likely heal on her own.
+• TraumaFor bleeding related to trauma, your daughter will likely heal on her own.
 Her doctor may prescribe warm or cold compresses and pain medication (if necessary) until she heals.
 If the doctor sees signs of sexual abuse, he or she will report that to you and the appropriate authorities.

-• If your daughter has vulvovaginitis caused by infection, she may be prescribed antibiotic or antifungal medication.
+• Vulvovaginitis - If your daughter has vulvovaginitis caused by infection, she may be prescribed antibiotic or antifungal medication.
 If vulvovaginitis is caused by an irritant, the doctor will suggest avoiding harsh soaps, bubble baths, and detergents and wearing cotton underwear.

-• If bleeding is caused by a foreign body, the doctor can remove it during a physical exam.
+• Foreign body - If bleeding is caused by a foreign body, the doctor can remove it during a physical exam.
+Sedation or anesthesia may be necessary.

-• If a cyst, tumor, polyp, or hemangioma is causing the bleeding – treatment depends on the size and type.
+• Cyst, tumor, polyp, or hemangiomaIf a cyst, tumor, polyp, or hemangioma is causing the bleeding – treatment depends on the size and type.
+Large, painful, or malignant growths will have to be surgically removed.

-Powered by Translations.com GlobalLink OneLink Software
+Powered by Translations.com GlobalLink Web Software